drualcman/SmartApiResponseCache/README.md

 - Caches successful responses (2XX status codes).
 - Customizable cache duration per endpoint.
+- Customizable cache case sensitive for query strings for a default or per endpoint.
 - Cache invalidation and disabling options per endpoint.
 - Supports in-memory caching (with the ability to integrate other storage systems such as Redis).